The most dangerous memory is the one you forgot

 (“Sami”, Cami Varela and “Young Sami”, Hannah Zamora)

-(Actors Myron, Martin, Cami, Anzu and Cyrus at first screening)
+(Actors Myron, Martin, Cami, Anzu and Chase at first screening)

 So I wrote the first 10 pages and Cami and I shot it on a rainy day.
 Showed it to some actor friends and they showed it to their friends and once they got the courage to step out of their “safe places”, they said – “What’s my role?”
-So I wrote scenes that were just for them and shot for 4 days with four actors – just one crew person – which meant no one could get sick from the invisible monster we were all hiding from.
+So I wrote scenes that were just for them and shot more days with four actors – just one crew person – Me.
+Which meant no one could get sick from the invisible monster we were all hiding from.

 At the beginning I was writing alone, but suddenly I had a co-writer and that was The World and every time I tried to turn left – The World grabbed me and told me to go right.
 I fought it at first but eventually gave in and let the river take me.
 The movie that finally emerged was far from what I set out to do but was exactly what it needed to be.

-When I step back now and look at what was created, I’m amazed how closely the structure follows the phases we all went through for those same 3 years.
-The fear of death drove us into our “safe places” – that was easy – but when things got better, many were reluctant to leave those “safe places” behind.
-The world had changed and so did we.
-Reality became something personal to many, which created an entirely new threat, not one from ‘out there’, but something else deep inside our own mind.
+When I step back now and look at what we created, I’m amazed how closely the structure follows the phases we all went through for those same 3 years.
+The fear of death drove us into our “safe places” – that was easy – but when things got better, many of us were reluctant to leave those “safe places” behind.
+The world had changed and so had we.
+Reality became something personal, and that created an entirely new threat, not one from ‘out there’, but something else deep inside our own mind.

 Frank Cappello